ram-nullbytess/student-records/README.md

 ## apis are listed below

-1. To signup use this link[http://localhost:2020/teacher/signup]
+1. To signup use this [http://localhost:2020/teacher/signup](http://localhost:2020/teacher/signup)

+2. To